jsntv200/redant-home/jobs/qa-testing-engineer.md

 You’re methodical and meticulous.
 Your friends think you are a super genius.
 You can communicate clearly.
 And finally, you’re really into how things work, and you’re always interested in learning more.

-If you’re interested, please send <a href="mailto:jobs@redant.com.au">Sarah</a> an email with an outline of your experience and the size and type of projects you’ve worked on.
+If you’re interested, please send [Sarah](mailto:jobs@redant.com.au "Sarah") an email with an outline of your experience and the size and type of projects you’ve worked on.
 Rather than a big attachment, we’d love to find out (in a short email) more about you and what you’re keen on.

 Recruiters please: we’re not interested in getting contacted by recruitment companies about this.
 Once again, we love you and appreciate the attention, but please don’t call.
 Thank you!